Art-of-WiFi/UniFi-API-client/README.md

 ## Need help or have suggestions?

-There is still work to be done to add functionality and improve the usability of this class, so all suggestions/comments are welcome.
-Please use the github [issue](https://github.com/Art-of-WiFi/UniFi-API-client/issues) list or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/PHP-class-to-access-the-UniFi-controller-API-updates-and/td-p/1512870) to share your ideas/questions.
+There is still work to be done to add functionality and further improve the usability of this class, so all suggestions/comments are welcome.
+Please use the GitHub [issue list](https://github.com/Art-of-WiFi/UniFi-API-client/issues) or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/PHP-class-to-access-the-UniFi-controller-API-updates-and/td-p/1512870) to share your suggestions and questions.

 ## Contribute